Sweat Lodge Purification Ceremony (Temazcal) dates for 2026:

 Donation / Energy Exchange:

-The Ceremony is open to the community and offered on a donation/energy-exchange basis.
+The Public Ceremonies are open to the community and offered on a donation/energy-exchange basis.

 You can donate via Venmo or PayPal (Spirit of the Wind is a confirmed Charity on PayPal).